 PETER JAY SHIPPY

-Peter Jay Shippy was born in Niagara Falls, New York and raised
+Peter Jay Shippy was born in New York (USA) and he was raised

 on his family's apple farm.
 His book, Thieves' Latin won the 2002